BORAGE Overview Information

 Borage is a plant.
 Its flowers and leaves, as well as the oil from its seeds are used as medicine.

-Borage seed oil is used for skin disorders including eczema, seborrheic dermatitis, and neurodermatitis.
-It is also used for rheumatoid arthritis (RA), stress, premenstrual syndrome (PMS), diabetes, attention deficit-hyperactivity disorder (ADHD), acute respiratory distress syndrome (ARDS), alcoholism, pain and swelling (inflammation), and for preventing heart disease and stroke.
+Borage seed oil is used for skin disorders including eczema (atopic dermatitis), seborrheic dermatitis, and neurodermatitis.
+It is also used for rheumatoid arthritis (RA), swelling of the gums, stress, premenstrual syndrome (PMS), diabetes, attention deficit-hyperactivity disorder (ADHD), acute respiratory distress syndrome (ARDS), alcoholism, pain and swelling (inflammation), asthma, and for preventing heart disease and stroke.
 Borage oil is sometimes added to infant formula in small amounts to provide fatty acids needed to promote development of preterm infants.

 Borage flower and leaves are used for fever, cough, and depression.